-Intrigued by transnational imaginaries, my research explores issues of immigration and identity in the visual culture and built environment of Latin America.
-My dissertation focuses on the art and architecture of Arab-speaking diaspora (mahjar) communities in modern Argentina as a response to nationalist discourses.
-I also examine the contemporary patronage and artistic production of immigrant communities and refugees throughout Latin America today.
-In other projects, I have analyzed the costumbrismo movement in 19th century Peru as well as nationalist architecture in twentieth-century Argentina, Brazil, Chile and Uruguay.
-In 2013-2014 , I served as the Camfield Fellow in the Latin American curatorial department of the Museum of Fine Arts, Houston (MFAH).
-My research has been funded by Fulbright-Hays DDRA fellowship, the Brown Foundation Research Award, a SAHARA travel award from the Society of Architectural Historians (SAH) and the Wagoner Foreign Study Scholarship.
-Prior to studying at Rice, I received my MA in the History of Art at Indiana University in 2011 and BFA from the University of Notre Dame in 2001.
+Wolf's research explores migration, ethnicity, and identity in the visual culture and built environment of Latin America and its global intersections.
+Her dissertation focuses on the art and architectural patronage of Arab-speaking diaspora (mahjar) communities in modern Argentina as a response to transatlantic discourses.
+She also examines contemporary art in the context of the current migration crisis in Latin America today.
+In other projects, she has analyzed the costumbrismo movement in 19th century Peru as well as nationalist architecture in twentieth-century Argentina, Brazil, Chile and Uruguay.
+In 2013-2014 , Wolf served as the Camfield Fellow in the Latin American curatorial department of the Museum of Fine Arts, Houston (MFAH).
+Her research has been funded by the Fulbright-Hays DDRA fellowship, Brown Foundation Research Award, SAHARA award from the Society of Architectural Historians (SAH), Wagoner Foreign Study Scholarship, and the Lodieska Stockbridge Vaughn Fellowship.
+Prior to studying at Rice, Wolf received her MA in the History of Art at Indiana University in 2011 and BFA from the University of Notre Dame in 2001.

 For select publications, please see: https://rice.academia.edu/CarolineOliviaWolf